 First up: the heat map.

-With all those sketches are lining the walls, it’s time to revisit those childhood days of yore and vote with stickers!
-During the heat map phase, participants walk around the room and identify (with tiny stickers!) all the parts of sketches they find most interesting, enabling “hot spots” to form around the most popular ideas.
+With your sketches lining the walls, it’s time to revisit those childhood days of yore and vote with stickers!
+During the heat map phase, participants move around the room and identify (with tiny stickers!) all the parts of sketches they find most interesting, enabling “hot spots” to form around the most popular ideas.

 Design Sprint Day 3: Build that prototype

-Marvin said it is first, “Ain’t nothing like the real thing, baby.”
+Marvin said it first.
+“Ain’t nothing like the real thing, baby.”

 Wednesday of a Design Sprint is all about creating a prototype of your solution that looks and feels real.
 This is key to getting user-test results that reflect how your target audience would actually experience your product in the real world.